turkcellcloud/jupyter-openshift/README.md

 ## Architecture

-The components used in this project other than Kubernetes / OpenShift are JupyterHub v1.1.0, JupyterLab v1.2.7, KubeSpawner and LDAP Authenticator.
+The components used in this project other than Kubernetes / OpenShift are JupyterHub v1.1.0, JupyterLab v1.2.7, Notebook v6.0.3, KubeSpawner and LDAP Authenticator.

 ![architecture](https://raw.githubusercontent.com/vOrcunus/jupyter-openshift/master/png/architecture.png)

 ## Prepare JupyterHub and Notebook Images

 The first step in deploying JupyterHub is to prepare a notebook image and the image for JupyterHub.
-The contents of the images and Dockerfiles exists in ``images`` folder.
+The contents of the images and Dockerfiles exist in ``images`` folder.
 What we need to do is to build them and push to a private registry or Docker Hub.
-These images are CentOS based and usually I prefer to use specific tags so please check for the most recent tags of related base images from [Docker Hub](https://hub.docker.com/).
+These images are CentOS based and I prefer to use specific tags so please check for the most recent tags of related base images from [Docker Hub](https://hub.docker.com/).

 ```
 cd ./images/jupyterhub